Farm Bill & USDA

 The U.S. Farm Bill is a critical piece of legislation that strongly influences agricultural and food policies in the United States.
-It encompasses a wide variety of provisions, including initiatives related to commodity programs, rural development, farm credit, agricultural research, crop subsidies, conservation, and food assistance and nutrition programs.
+It encompasses a wide variety of provisions, including initiatives related to commodity programs, crop insurance, rural development, farm credit, agricultural research, conservation, and food assistance and nutrition programs.
 The bill is usually renewed every five years by the United States Congress, and addresses all programs under the jurisdiction of the United States Department of Agriculture (USDA).
+The most recent re-authorization is the Agricultural Act of 2014, referred to here as the “2014 Farm Bill.”
+After much deliberation, the 2014 Farm Bill was signed into law two years late on February 7, 2014, and had a total outlay of $489 billion.

-“SNAP to Health” is particularly interested in the Farm Bill (which is up for renewal this year) because it contains provisions for the re-authorization of SNAP.
-Any reforms made to SNAP must be included in the legislation.
+80% of Farm Bill spending is allocated to Federal Food Assistance programs.
+“SNAP to Health” is particularly interested in the outcome of the Farm Bill because it contains provisions for the re-authorization of SNAP.
+As such, reforms made to SNAP must be included in the legislation.
+Areas of interest for reforms within SNAP may include:

 Click on the links below to find out more about the Farm Bill: